MeeFoundation/mee-js-sdk/README.md

 initButton()
 ```

-## 3. If you want to make you own custom "Connect with Mee" button
+## 3. If you want to make your own custom "Connect with Mee" button

 3.1 Go over step 1.3.
 Don't provide container_id argument to configuration property.